Squatting is one of the most, if not the most functional movement in human life.

 Therefore, squatting is often an integral part of physiotherapy management, gym routines, and functional training.

-This means that as physiotherapists, we are often asked questions about squats.
+This means that as sports physiotherapists, we are often asked questions about squats.
 This blog post aims to address some of those questions.

 Disclaimer: * We will start your new understanding of squats first by saying, if anything hurts, and continues to hurt after some easy cues (read on!), and you don’t know why – please see a healthcare practitioner you trust and complete appropriate rehabilitation.